stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/CAN/DualCAN/readme.txt

 This example shows how to configure the CAN1 and CAN2 peripherals to send and receive CAN frames in normal mode.
-The sent frames are used to control Leds by presseing KEY or Tamper push buttons.
+The sent frames are used to control Leds by pressing  KEY or Tamper push buttons.

 	The CAN1 and CAN2 are configured as follow:
     - Bit Rate   = 1 Mbit/s